arestivo/lecture.js/markdown/lecture.md

 git clone git@github.com:arestivo/lecture.js.git
 cd lecture.js
 npm install
-npm run less
+npm run build
 ```

-This will clone the *Lecture.js* repository from *github*, install all needed dependencies and compile the *less* stylesheets into *css*.
+This will clone the *Lecture.js* repository from *github*, install all needed dependencies and build the system.

 ---